 2'09; Percussion, voices: Frank Koustrup, Kevin Curtis-Norcross

 Aside from the crime of trespassing, the exploration was innocent.
-However, the results sound far more sinister and evoke a summary execution in some wartime, concrete place.
+However, the results sound far more sinister and evoke a summary execution in some concrete, wartime place.
 Dank with soggy pornographic magazines, it could be a place that reeks of gunpowder, rotted sperm, and murder.

-Two students were invited to be guest hosts of a show called "Turbulence" during the absence of the regular host.
-The regular host, one of their teachers, needed stand-ins.
+Two students were invited to be stand-in hosts of a show called "Turbulence" to cover the absence of the regular host.
 These students invited a third student.
 And thus, the Invisible PAIN Field Generator was born, took the title "Turbulence" absolutely literally, and strove to emulate the sound of a radio station being demolished.
 The only regret was that this wasn't a commercial radio station, one that really deserved such treatment.

-The broadcast lasted 2 hours and the recording of it is unlistenable; Radio Destructo is a collage of the most interesting bits.
+The broadcast lasted 2 hours and the full recording of it is unlistenable; Radio Destructo is an extraction and collage of the most interesting bits.

-Long gaps of silence - "dead air" - broke up the original broadcast.
-The intent was to break the primary rule of broadcasting — no-silences-allowed — and pay tribute to John Cage's composition, "3'47".
-However at the time, no one could remember the title, nor obviously the duration, so the silences varied in length anywhere around 5 minutes, separated by 15- to 20- minute intervals of improvised noise.
+Long gaps of silence — dead air — broke up the original broadcast.
+The intent was to break the primary rule of broadcasting — no-silences-allowed — and pay tribute to John Cage's, 3'47.
+However at the time, no one could remember the title, nor obviously the duration of Cage's composition, so the silences varied in length anywhere around 5 minutes, separated by 15- to 20- minute intervals of improvised noise.
 These gaps also gave time to think of what to do next because improvising for 2 hours is not easy.
 Only a single hint of these silences remains in Radio Destructo, at the end of the first percussive section.

 To improvise a long, over-the-air broadcast was surreal and detached.
 No one in the station could hear what was being broadcast.
-Some people phoned in to ask what was wrong.
+Some people phoned to ask what was wrong.
 An attempt to tune a radio to the broadcast did not help; the Invisible PAIN Field Generator still could not hear itself.
 Then somehow that radio ended up in front of a microphone.
-The output was re-broadcast.
-The radio station started to feed back upon itself.
+The output was re-broadcast, and the radio station started to feed back upon itself.
 The limiters preserved the station equipment from real damage, but radio ate its own tail that night.

 The ending section resorts to a telephone as the main sound source.
 It represents a futile call for help.